SACRAMENTO – The California Department of Public Health today announced the most recent statistics on COVID-19.

 The differences in health outcomes related to COVID-19 are most stark in COVID-19 deaths.
 We have nearly complete data on race and ethnicity for COVID-19 deaths, and we are seeing the following trends: Latinos, African Americans, Native Hawaiians and Pacific Islanders are dying at disproportionately higher levels.
 More males are dying from COVID-19 than females, in line with national trends.
 More information is available at COVID-19 Race and Ethnicity Data.

 Health Care Worker Infection Rates

-For more information, visit the County Data Monitoring webpage.
+For the counties on the County Data Monitoring list, please visit this CDPH webpage.